 Oakwoods Metropark is located in southern Wayne County, near the border of Monroe County.
-The park is mostly within Huron Township, with a small section extending into the City of Flat Rock.
+The park is mostly within Huron Township, with a small.

 At its northernmost extent, Oakwoods reaches Huron River Drive.
 To the east it abuts the Huron River, it extends to the west near Romine Road, and to the south it reaches the county line.
 The park is situated on the Lower Huron River, and includes a portion of the trail running from Lower Huron Metropark to Lake Erie Metropark, a segment of the Iron Belle Trail.